 To clarify eight (8) accrued and unused sick days means the eight days an employee earned for that calendar year, not what is currently in their sick leave bank.
 So on January 1, 2006 all employees earned eight sick days, if they didn't use any sick time during the year they will be eligible to request payback of 3 days.
 Upon payment of those days the days are removed from the employee's sick time bank and will not be able to be used for future illnesses or towards the employee's buy back upon retirement.
 Requests for "Annual Sick Leave Buy Back" will be made on an electronic Personnel Action Form, (P.A.F.) and signed by the employee, their supervisor and their department director.
 Requests for buy back must be made during the month of January one week prior to the last check date in January.
-Requests cover the January 1, 2005 - December 31, 2005 calendar year and so on each year.
+Requests cover the January 1- December 31calendar year.